Here I Go Again

 2016: 40.4 nglmL

-My internists agreed that getting my Vitamin D level to 50 mol/L is my new goal.
-She prescribed a prescription Vitamin D. I will be re-checked in three months.
+My internists agreed that my new goal was to get my Vitamin D level to 50 mol/L. She prescribed Vitamin D. I will be re-checked in three months.

-“Here I Go Again’ keeps in line with one of the goals of The Age of Grace, to encourage you to get routine check-ups to know important numbers and information regarding your personal health.
+“Here I Go Again’ keeps in line with one of the goals of The Age of Grace, to encourage you to get routine check-ups to know essential numbers and information regarding your health.

 Have a fabulous week!